Alluxio/alluxio/docs/en/operation/Metastore.md

 must be set using the property keys with the prefix `alluxio.master.metastore.rocks.inode` and `alluxio.master.metastore.rocks.edge` for the inode tables and `alluxio.master.metastore.rocks.block.meta` and `alluxio.master.metastore.rocks.block.location` for the block tables.
 For any property key that is not set, the default RocksDB value will be used.
+The different options are described in the following section.

 ### Some Configuration Options
 The best way to tune RockDB is by running benchmarks and tuning parameters individually for your workload,